 Is this a dictionary?

-Not really, it is a collection of definitions, but there’s only a few of them and I go into much more detail about each one than a dictionary would.
+Not really—it is a collection of definitions, but there are only a handful of words, and I go into much more detail about each one than a dictionary would.

 Why do we need more definitions?

-For most words there’s no need for another definition, the existing definitions do their job very well.
-But I’ve found that for some more complicated words looking up the definition in the dictionary didn’t help me understand it any better.
-The definition of marriage is a great example of this because it’ll often say that marriage is between spouses, but if you look up spouses, it references marriage.
+For most words, there’s no need for another definition; the existing definitions do their job very well.
+But I’ve found that for some more complicated and interesting words, looking up the definition in the dictionary doesn’t help me understand it any better.
+“Marriage” is a great example, because dictionaries will often say that marriage is between spouses, but then you look up spouses and it refers back to marriage.